maidstone-hackspace/administration/constitution.md

 Membership will be granted to any person(s) seeking to join Maidstone Hackspace, unless specific reasons exist why a person should be prevented from joining.
 These could include, but are not limited to, previous exclusion from similar groups or where the person's membership would not be in the best interests of the group.
 In these circumstances, a person's membership will be determined by a vote of the management committee.

 Members will be expected to pay membership fees to Maidstone Hackspace.
 These fees will be set or reviewed at the AGM or if an EGM is called.
 Any changes to the fees will be agreed by way of voting, as outlined in clause 5.4.
 In certain circumstances, reduced fees may be offered to members who are unable to pay the full fees, so as to not exclude any person(s).
 For a member to qualify for a reduced membership fee, they should contact the management committee who will review each request and vote on whether the member qualifies for the reduced fee.
+All Junior Members will qualify for a 50% discount on their membership fee.

 5. MANAGEMENT
 -------------